Our proposal for fixing the digital status

 Background

-Many EU citizens are struggling with this untried digital- only status.
-It is inaccessible for those with low digital literacy or certain disabilities, and it is reliant on Home Office systems.
-You need a smartphone or computer, access to the relevant email or SMS account, a reliable internet connection through Wi-Fi or 4G signal, and finally, you depend on the Home Office service and databases being up and running.
-A successful status check has many moving parts – if any one of these fails the whole check fails.
+Many are struggling with this system.
+It is inaccessible for those with low digital literacy or certain disabilities, and it is prone to glitches.
+In order to view or prove their status, holders need a smartphone or computer, access to the relevant email account or phone number, and a reliable internet connection.
+And even if they have all of that, they then depend both on the Home Office service and databases being up and running, and on their Home Office records being unaffected by data corruption.
+A successful immigration status check has many cogs that work together.
+If one of them fails – the whole check fails.
+And it often does.

 It is understandable that the Government’s concerns focus on security and cost.

-However, there are solutions which would address both the Home Office’s concerns on security and cost, and EU citizens’ concerns over their data rights, privacy, accessibility and desire to have a permanent proof of status under their control.
+However, there are solutions which would address both the Home Office’s concerns on security and cost, while at the same time addressing the concerns that individuals have about their data and privacy rights, accessibility and desire to have a permanent record and stable proof of status that belongs to them.
+In the digital age, this does not have to mean biometric residence cards.

 How would it work?

-However, alongside this, the Home Office would implement a “Secure QR Code” system.
+However, alongside this, the Home Office would implement a tangible proof of status: for example, the “Secure QR Code” system which is proposed below.
 This can be developed in a very short period of time, within a minimal budget, as this is well-established technology.

-When a citizen is granted their status, they would be issued with a document showing the details of their immigration status.
-The document would also contain a secure QR code, which provides a means to verify that the document is authentic.
-This is conceptually similar to receiving a boarding pass for an aeroplane flight, with the difference that this code would be valid for many years, rather than a single event(2).
+All citizens with UK immigration status would be issued with a document showing what their status is.
+The document would also contain a Secure QR Code to digitally verify its authenticity.
+This is conceptually similar to a boarding pass for a flight, but this code would be valid for multiple use, rather than a single event.(2)

-The QR code would contain within it the encrypted details of the citizen’s immigration status, even including their photograph.
-The code is impossible to tamper with and cannot have been produced by anyone other than the Home Office, since it would be digitally signed by a Home Office private key using well established Public Key Infrastructure (as also used in biometric passports).
+The QR code could contain the encrypted details of the citizen’s immigration status and their biographic details.
+The code is impossible to tamper with and cannot have been produced by anyone other than the Home Office, since it would be digitally signed by a Home Office private key using well established Public Key Infrastructure (as also used in biometric passports, and fully compliant with International Civil Aviation Organization (ICAO).

-On the other hand, for someone who loves everything digital, they can simply rely on the document on their phone, and carry it with them that way.
-The point is that it is entirely their choice, and under their control.
+On the other hand, for those who are comfortable with everything digital, they could simply rely on the document on their phone or another device.
+The point is that the status holder can choose what format works best for them, and it is under their control.

-The citizen could show the service provider their QR code in any number of ways – if they were meeting face-to-face the citizen could hand over the paper document, or show the code from their phone.
-They could display the code in an online meeting.
+The citizen could show the service provider their QR code in any number of ways – if they were meeting face-to-face the individual could hand over the document, or show the QR code on their phone.
+They could display the QR code in an online meeting.
 Or they could send the document to the provider electronically or by post.
-In other words, this would work exactly as if the user needed to show proof of a British passport or physical residence card but safer, since the employer or landlord could be sure that the code is authentic.
+In other words, this would work exactly as if the user needed to show proof of a British passport or physical residence card but safer, since the employer or landlord could be sure that the QR code is authentic.

-(2) Similar to expiry of biometric residence cards/permits and passports, and to the card given to British citizens living in the EU covered by the Withdrawal Agreement – para 9 of https://ec.europa.eu/home-affairs/sites/homeaffairs/files/what-we-do/policies/borders-and-visas/ document-security/docs/c2020_1114_commission-implementing-decision.pdf
+(2) Similar to expiry of biometric residence cards/permits and passports, and to the card given to British citizens living in the EU covered by the Withdrawal Agreement – para 9 of https://eur-lex.europa.eu/eli/dec_impl/2022/1945/oj

 Comparison at a glance